How to Choose Video Interview Software: 2026 Buyer's Guide

 Candidates live on their phones.
 A seamless experience for mobile video interviews is critical.
 The platform must work flawlessly on iOS and Android devices, from application to interview completion.

-Once you've found platforms that meet your must-haves, look for these advanced features that can truly elevate your hiring process.
+Once you've identified platforms that meet your must-have requirements, these advanced video interview software features can further improve consistency, efficiency, and hiring outcomes.

 Applicant Tracking System (ATS) Integrations